Supporting a Backend Cache Manager

 Part One: The base structs

-#![allow(unused)] fn main() { #[derive(Debug, Clone)] pub struct CACacheManager { /// Directory where the cache will be stored. pub path: PathBuf, } }
+#![allow(unused)] fn main() { /// Traditional cache manager using cacache for disk-based storage #[derive(Debug, Clone)] pub struct CACacheManager { /// Directory where the cache will be stored. pub path: PathBuf, /// Options for removing cache entries. pub remove_opts: cacache::RemoveOpts, } }

-#![allow(unused)] fn main() { #[derive(Debug, Deserialize, Serialize)] struct Store { response: HttpResponse, policy: CachePolicy, } }
+#![allow(unused)] fn main() { /// Store struct for traditional caching #[derive(Debug, Deserialize, Serialize)] struct Store { response: HttpResponse, policy: CachePolicy, } }

-Part Two: Implementing the CacheManager
+Part Two: Implementing the traditional CacheManager

 trait

-method, but first we must make sure we derive async_trait.
+with streaming-specific methods.
+We'll start with the implementation signature, but first we must make sure we derive async_trait.

-#![allow(unused)] fn main() { #[async_trait::async_trait] impl CacheManager for CACacheManager { ... }
+#![allow(unused)] fn main() { #[async_trait::async_trait] impl StreamingCacheManager for StreamingManager { type Body = StreamingBody<Empty<Bytes>>; ... }

 The get